 We may pick up food to go for the evening, but will be flexible.

-The house is about a mile from a small grocery store, a deli and a couple of small restaurants.
+The house is close to a small grocery store, a deli and a couple of small restaurants.

 Nearby Estes Park has many food options, but we will mostly avoid the heavy traffic in town there unless there is group consensus to visit a destination there.

 Our best opportunities will be found early and late in the day and we will target these times.

 The plans are all very flexible and we can target any specific interests the group has.